KxSystems/docs/docs/basics/application.md

 # Application and projection

-## Maps
+## Iterables

-A _map_ is a list, dictionary or function.
+An _iterable_ is a list, dictionary,process handle, or function.
+It is a mapping from its argument/s to its result.

--   A list is a map from its indexes to its items.
+-   A list is a mapping from its indexes to its items.
--   A dictionary is a map from its keys to its values.
+-   A dictionary is a mapping from its keys to its values.
--   A matrix is a map from its row indexes to its rows; or a map from its row and column indexes to its items.
+-   A matrix is a mapping from its row indexes to its rows; or a mapping from its row and column indexes to its items.
--   A table is a map from its row indexes to its tuples; or a map from its column names to its columns;
+-   A table is a mapping from its row indexes to its tuples; or a mapping from its column names to its columns;
-or a map from its row indexes and column names to its items.
+or a mapping from its row indexes and column names to its items.

-A function is a map from its _domain/s_ (all its valid arguments) to its _range_ – all its possible results.
+A function is a mapping from its _domain/s_ (all its possible valid arguments) to its _range_ – all its possible results.

 Operators, keywords and lambdas are all functions.